Tanita Tikaram: Personal life

-Tikaram moved from Basingstoke to the Primrose Hill area of north London when she became famous, and still lives there.
+Tikaram moved from Basingstoke to the Primrose Hill area of north London when she became successful and, as of 2016, still lived there.

-In an interview with Diva, published in 2017, she noted that she had been in a relationship with artist Natacha Horn for the past five years.
+In an interview with lesbian magazine Diva, published in 2017, Tikaram said that she had been in a relationship with multimedia artist Natacha Horn for the past five years.

+In a 2005 interview, she stated that she was estranged from her brother Ramon.